PAMinerva/paminerva.github.io/docs/LearnDirectX/A.02-Matrices.md

 <br>

 So, the vector-matrix multiplication can be seen as a sum of the rows of the matrix, scaled by the elements of the row vector.
 This is an example of linear combination: a sum of vectors multiplied (scaled) by scalar coefficients.
-In this case the vectors are the row vectors of the matrix while the scalar coefficients are the elements of the row vector.
+In this case the vectors are the row vectors of the matrix, while the scalar coefficients are the elements of the row vector.
 We can also write this linear combination as the product of a row vector and a column vector.

 <br>